Exhibit at Modern Fuel

 General Submission Guidelines for Main Gallery & State of Flux Gallery

-While submissions for general consideration are accepted on an on-going basis, proposals are reviewed by Modern Fuel’s programming committee soon after our annual deadline of Feb 1st.
-At this time we are moving to an email only submissions policy, and files (combined no larger than 6 MB) can be sent directly to firstname.lastname@example.org.
+Proposals are reviewed by Modern Fuel’s programming committee soon after our annual deadline of March 1st.
+Modern Fuel has an email only submissions policy, and files (combined no larger than 12 MB) can be sent directly to firstname.lastname@example.org.
 Please note that applications for exhibitions (both solo and group) may be considered for inclusion in group exhibitions that are curated by our Artistic Director and Programming Committee.
-Successful applicants will be notified by Modern Fuel on or before April 1st.
+Successful applicants will be notified by Modern Fuel.
 Application materials will be kept on file for one year.

 A Gallery floor plan may be viewed at the bottom of this page.